Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-As for spatial distribution, some routes (e.g., 29$\_$1, 28$\_$2) are allocated with higher frequencies, while some routes (e.g., 291$\_$2, 292$\_$1) are adjusted to a lower service rate.
-The routes with increased and reduced supplies are shown in Figure \ref{fig_route_increase_decrease}.
-Generally, the increased-supply routes are short and cost-efficient ones, which cross the residential areas and go directly to the MRT station.
-The routes with decreased supply are long and sinuous ones.
-Greater reduction in operation cost can be achieved by decreasing the supply of these routes.
-Therefore, the spatial distribution change is related to an \emph{implicit} \emph{coordination} within the bus routes (even if our algorithm does not consider the inter-routes coordination).
-To summarize, the \textsc{pt} operator will reduce the supply for higher-cost routes, thus transfer the demand to the lower-cost routes, resulting in a more profitable operation scheme.
+In addition to the total supply, we consider the change in temporal and spatial distributions of the supply before and after adjustment (Figure \ref{fig_PT_supply_spatial_temporal}).
+In the temporal dimension, the numbers of dispatched buses for most time periods except for the morning peak (6:00--10:00) are reduced.
+This implies that the PT operator \emph{concentrates} the supplies to the morning and evening peak periods, which have higher demands and are more profitable.
+In the spatial dimension, some routes (e.g., 29$\_$1, 28$\_$2) are allocated with higher frequencies, while some routes (e.g., 291$\_$2, 292$\_$1) are adjusted to a lower service rate.
+The routes with increased and reduced supplies are shown in Figure \ref{fig_route_increase} and \ref{fig_route_decrease}, respectively.
+Overall, the increased-supply routes are short and cost-efficient and they cross the residential areas and are directly connected to the MRT station.
+The routes with decreased supply are long and sinuous and greater reductions in the operating cost are achieved by decreasing the supply of these routes.
+Therefore, the change in the spatial distribution is related to an \emph{implicit} \emph{coordination} within the bus routes (even if our algorithm does not consider the inter-route coordination).
+To summarize, the PT operator reduces the supply for higher-cost routes and transfer the service to the lower-cost routes, resulting in a more profitable operation scheme.
+On both the spatial and temporal distributions, the \emph{NE} scenario resembles the results of \emph{both adjustable}, but with each route and time period slightly lower.

-\subsection{AMoD Perspective}
+\subsection{AMoD perspective}

-Figure \ref{fig_AMoD_Finance} shows the \textsc{am}o\textsc{d} revenue, operation cost and profit of \textsc{am}o\textsc{d} over the simulation period.
-Since there are big changes of \textsc{am}o\textsc{d}'s supply in the first several days, the curves showing the supply of different days in the first month are also shown with the red line, labeled on the upper $x$-axis.
-Note that the first-month curve for the \textsc{av}-only and \textsc{av}--\textsc{pt} scenarios are the same because the bus supplies stay the same, and \textsc{av} does not change in the other two scenarios.
-Therefore, only one curve is shown for the first month.

-From the figures, we find that the \textsc{am}o\textsc{d}’s revenue, operation cost and profit all increase rapidly at the beginning, and then converge, which suggests that the \textsc{am}o\textsc{d} operator will provide more services to improve its profit in the competition.
-The trends of \textsc{am}o\textsc{d}'s supply and market share also validate this point.
-As shown in Figure \ref{fig_AMoD_supply_MS}, the \textsc{am}o\textsc{d}'s supply and market share keep increasing during the first several months and then become stable.
-The major change of \textsc{am}o\textsc{d}'s supply from the \emph{status quo} happened in the first month.